nyarly/blog/_drafts/semantic-versioning-in-reverse.md

 we can never update and accept or remediate bugs and security flaws, we can adopt code wholesale and become a second maintainer, or we can cope with the breakages that occur when we update.
-All of which sounds like a terrible proposition.
+All of these choices sounds like terrible propositions.
 The virtue of semantic versioning is that we can reduce the cost of the last option, by making the breakages more predictable,